BlackDragonBE/GPDWin2XTUManager/README.md

+## NOTE: The active development on this application has stopped.
+It's impossible for me to keep up with the newest GPD hardware without being sponsored.
+You can fork this project and adjust it to your needs, but I won't be able to give any support.

 # GPD Win 2 XTU Manager

 GPD Win 2 XTU Manager is an application developed by [@BlackDragonBE](https://twitter.com/BlackDragonBE) to make applying XTU (Intel Extreme Tuning Utility) profiles on the GPD Win 2 as easy and fast as possible.
 This allows you to change the TDP and CPU and GPU undervolts with just a single click!